jdrichards-pursuit/aa-checkpoint/readme.md

 We give them the dsa question, findMostFrequent. [dsa.js](dsa.js)

 ### Express
-We give them the express question, dsaController.js.
-This extends from the dsa question. [dsaController.js](dsaController.js)
+We give them the ExpressJS question, dsaController.js.
+This extends from the dsa question located at [dsaController.js](dsaController.js)

 ### React
-We give them the react question, Pokemon.jsx.
-[Pokemon.jsx](Pokemon.jsx)
+We give them the React question located at [Pokemon.jsx](Pokemon.jsx)